 This module is divided into seven focus areas to make it easier for you to understand the types of disclosures you are required to make, and how to make the required disclosures.
+By the end of this module you will be able to:

-- 1. Discuss disclosures with your clients; - 2.
-Understand what your disclosure obligations are; - 3.
-Recognize which disclosures must be made in a form approved by BCFSA; - 4.
-Identify which disclosures can be made in any written form; and - 5.
-Understand, which disclosures can be made in any form.
+- Discuss disclosures with your clients; - Understand what your disclosure obligations are; - Recognize which disclosures must be made in a form approved by BCFSA; - Identify which disclosures can be made in any written form; and - Understand, which disclosures can be made in any form.

-- · Knowledge Base; and - BCFSA approved forms.
+- Knowledge Base; and - BCFSA approved forms.